-Climate change is driving shifts in the distribution, abundance, and productivity of coastal species and associated habitats.
-Protecting and restoring these resources requires understanding and planning for the impacts of climate change.
+Changing environmental conditions are driving shifts in the distribution, abundance, and productivity of coastal species and associated habitats.
+Protecting and restoring these resources requires understanding and planning for these impacts.
 NOAA has, and will continue, to advance our understanding on the sensitivity and resiliency of coastal habitats to coastal changes and forecast how ecosystems will respond to various climate stressors.
 Thus, NOAA scenario forecasts are used to test the impact of changing environmental conditions, such as sea level rise and temperature, over multiple time and space scales.
 Results are used to prioritize and site conservation and restoration initiatives and to inform the spatial management of living resources in estuarine, coastal, and marine waters.